 Additionally, the presence of hemoglobin in the urine may be due to excessive cold or paroxysmal nocturnal hemoglobinuria, a rare type of hemolytic anemia in which there is an alteration in the membrane of red blood cells, resulting in its destruction and the presence of red blood cells in the urine.

-The presence of hemoglobin in the urine is positive when, after a chemical test with a reagent strip, signs, dashes or crosses appear on the strip, and negative when there are no changes.
+The presence of hemoglobin in the urine is positive when, after a chemical test with a reagent strip, signs, dashes or crosses appear on the strip.
+It is negative when there are no changes.

 Generally, the more dashes or crosses, or the darker the test color on the strip, the greater the amount of blood in the urine.
-However, it’s always important to read the instructions on the reagent strip packaging, as the analysis of the results depends on the reagent strip laboratory.
+However, it’s always important to read the instructions on the reagent strip packaging, as the analysis of the results depends on the reagent strip manufacturer.

-In addition to the strip test, you can also do a microscopic examination, through a sedimentoscopy.
+In addition to a test strip, you can also do a microscopic examination, through a sedimentoscopy.
 This test analyzes a urine sample through a microscope and detects the amount of blood present.
 In this case, less than 3 to 5 red blood cells per field or less than 10,000 cells per ml is considered normal.

-Hemoglobinuria doesn't always cause symptoms, however, there may be changes to the urine, such as becoming red and transparent.
+Hemoglobinuria doesn't always cause symptoms, however, there may be visible changes to the urine, such as becoming red and transparent.
 In severe cases, due to the loss of a large amount of hemoglobin, which is responsible for transporting oxygen and nutrients, people can feel easily tired, with fatigue and pallor, and even suffer from anemia.